gunavj-agent/claudebot/README.md

-# Notif Chatbot - Keyword-Based RAG System
+# Notif Chatbot - Semantic Search RAG System

 A modern AI-powered chatbot with intelligent document processing capabilities, built with FastAPI and Claude 3 Haiku.

 ## 🚀 Features

-- **Intelligent RAG System**: Keyword-based document search that only uses RAG when relevant
+- **Intelligent RAG System**: Semantic search that only uses RAG when documents are sufficiently relevant
 - **Document Processing**: Upload and process PDF, TXT, and other text-based documents
 - **Vector Store Management**: FAISS-based vector database for efficient document retrieval
 - **Modern UI**: Clean, responsive interface with animated buttons and status indicators